seabopo/PowerShell-Toolkit/README.md

 A PowerShell module of helper functions.
 These functions are primarily intended for use in larger workflows where many functions are called, lots of data is collected and verbose logging is required.

+## Invoke-ConsoleCommand
+A Wrapper for Invoke-Expression that provides an API-like result, including a success/failure indicator, error objects and the duration of the command execution.

+## Invoke-HttpRequest
+A Wrapper for Invoke-WebRequest that includes provides an API-like result, including a success/failure indicator, error objects, HTTP Response information (including the final responding URI) and the duration of the command execution.

+## Test-Is / Test-IsSomething / Test-IsNothing
+An replacement for [String]::IsNullorEmpty() which also evaluates objects and collections.

 ## Write-StatusMessage
 A Write-Host wrapper function that that bundles multiple debugging events into a single call, increasing log readability while decreasing the number of calls required.